 What students must KNOW and be able to DOStudents will be able to:

 Solve systems using appropriate methods.

 Optional warm ups designed to follow each topic of the unit, to be used as a pacing or leveled guide.
+Optional foldable activities for an interactive notebook.

 Solving Systems of Inequalities Foldable.pdf